Rapyd Network Rules

 “Rapyd Network” means Rapyd’s platform through which payments are processed and cleared and settled.

 “Rapyd-Owned Marks” means all trademarks owned by Rapyd.

-“Confidential Sender Information” means any information that (i) identifies or can be used to identify a Sender (including any name, signature, address, telephone number, email address, and other unique identifiers); or (ii) can be used to authenticate a Sender (including any employee identification number, credit card number, debit card number, bank account details, credit report information, answers to security questions, and other personal identifier) with or without any required security code, access code, personal identification number, or password, that would allow access to a Sender’s data.
+“Confidential information” means any information that (i) identifies or can be used to identify a user (including any name, signature, address, telephone number, email address, and other unique identifiers); or (ii) can be used to authenticate a user (including any identification number, credit card number, debit card number, bank account details, credit report information, answers to security questions, and other personal identifier) with or without any required security code, access code, personal identification number, or password, that would allow access to a users data.